-Culture and Nursing: When Shelli was a new scrub nurse with only six months experience, she failed to anticipate that the surgeon would need a particular scalpel.
+When Shelli was a new scrub nurse with only six months experience, she failed to anticipate that the surgeon would need a particular scalpel.
 Immediately, her preceptor deftly slapped the correct blade into the impatient surgeon’s outstretched hand with a glare in Shelli’s direction.
 The surgeon said nothing, but a look of disappointment briefly flashed across his face.
 At that moment, Shelli learned that if she was not on top of the surgeon’s needs, she would end up feeling embarrassed and looking incompetent.
-Shelli did not find this information in her orientation manual.
+Shelli did not find the rules of the nursing culture in her orientation manual.

 It’s called culture.
 Human beings rarely, if ever, succeed at accurately perceiving their own culture.
 Anthropologists say, “It’s like a fish talking about water.
 It’s the last thing the fish ‘sees’ because it constantly surrounds him.”
 Yet nothing is more powerful than this unseen force.
 So deeply entrenched is culture that no one talks about it: the unspoken rules and behaviors (called ‘norms’) are never written down, and yet everyone knows them.
 We learn these norms the hard way by the process of assimilation – like Shelli’s story above.